-c.
-The discharger shall include a clear description in the Permit Registration Documents regarding how each LUP segment relates to the overall LUP by identifying one or more of the following descriptions:
+III.B.3.b.
+The discharger shall include a clear description in the Permit Registration Documents regarding how each segment relates to the overall linear underground and overhead project by identifying one or more of the following descriptions:

-The LUP segments are managed by separate contractors;
+i.
+The segments are managed by separate contractors;

-The LUP segments are constructed during distinct project phases; or
+ii.
+The segments are constructed during distinct project phases; or,

-The LUP segments are located in different topography, watersheds, or jurisdictional boundaries.
+iii.
+The segments are located in different topography, watersheds, or jurisdictional boundaries.

-d.
-Corresponding LUP segments that cross Regional Water Board(s) boundaries (e.g., different segments of same LUP located within different Regional Water Board jurisdictions) must file separate PRDs.
+III.B.3.c.
+Dischargers with corresponding linear underground and overhead project segments that cross Regional Water Board(s) boundaries (e.g., different segments of same project located within different Regional Water Board jurisdictions) must file separate Permit Registration Documents.

-4. Programmatic Permitting Regulatory Coverage for LUP Projects
+III.B.4.
+Programmatic Permitting Regulatory Coverage for linear underground and overhead projects

+III.B.4.a.
+A discharger may submit one Notice of Intent requesting regional programmatic General Permit coverage for multiple non-contiguous linear underground and overhead projects, if the projects:

+i.
+Are located within one Regional Water Board jurisdiction;

+ii.
+Are a group of projects of similar scopes with common construction activities; and,

+iii.
+Have the same Legally Responsible Person.

+III.B.4.b.
+Effective [100 days after Adoption Date of this General Permit], a discharger deploying Executive Order N-73-20, per the requirements and due dates of the executive order, or amendments therein, may submit one Notice of Intent requesting statewide programmatic General Permit coverage for multiple non-contiguous linear underground and overhead broadband projects, where the installation of the utilities is outside of a construction project that is otherwise regulated under this General Permit.

+III.B.4.b.i.
+The programmatic notice of intent for multiple non-contiguous linear underground and overhead broadband projects must describe the need for coverage of multiple non-contiguous linear underground and overhead projects located in two or more Regional Water Board jurisdictions and identify the element of the Executive Order N-73-20 directing the project.

+III.B.4.c.
+Linear underground and overhead project dischargers with programmatic permitting coverage shall submit, prior to the commencement of any construction activities for each non-contiguous site, a:

+i.
+Common SWPPP with the Notice of Intent covering all the activities common to the projects; and,

+ii.
+Linear Construction Activity Notification for each site describing site-specific information in accordance with Attachment E.2, Section D.1.a.

+III.B.5.
+An applicant is considered to have General Permit regulatory coverage and may commence construction activity upon receipt of a WDID number generated by SMARTS Dischargers shall post the project-specific WDID number in a site location that is visible to the public or readily available upon request if unable to post publicly.

+III.C.
+Regulatory Coverage under the Previous Permit

+III.C.1.
+Dischargers that obtain coverage under State Water Board Order 2009-0009-DWQ, as amended by Orders 2010-0014-DWQ and 2012-0006-DWQ, (previous permit) prior to the effective date of this permit, may continue coverage under the previous permit until its regulated project(s) receive an approved Notice of Termination from the Regional Water Board, up to two years after the effective date of this General Permit.
+Two years after September 1, 2023, all existing Notices of Intent subject to the previous permit will be administratively terminated.

 a.
-Dischargers may submit one Notice of Intent for General Permit coverage for multiple non-contiguous linear underground and overhead projects, if the linear underground and overhead projects:

-Are located within one Regional Water Board boundary;

-Are a group of projects of similar scopes with common construction activities; and

-Have the same Legally Responsible Person.

-b.
-LUP dischargers with programmatic permitting coverage shall submit prior to the commencement of any construction activities for each non-contiguous site:

-A common SWPPP with the Notice of Intent covering all the activities common to the projects; and

-A Linear Construction Activity Notification for each site describing site-specific information in accordance with Attachment E.2, Section D.1.a.

-5 An applicant is considered to have General Permit regulatory coverage and can commence construction activity upon receipt of a Waste Discharge Identification (WDID) Number generated by SMARTS, and for programmatic permitting coverage, the approval of the LCAN.
-Dischargers shall post their project specific WDID number in a site location that is visible to the public or readily available upon request if unable to post publicly.

-Individual projects regulated under a regional programmatic permit will have the same WDID number, with a numeric extension that identifies:

-A unique project identification number

-The project Risk level

-Individual projects regulated under a statewide programmatic permit will have the same WDID number, with a numeric extension that identifies:

-The corresponding Regional Water Board that holds the enforcement authority for the project, per the project location;

-A unique project identification number; and,

-The Risk level of the individual project.

-C. Regulatory Coverage under the Previous Permit

-1. Existing dischargers subject to State Water Board Order 2009-0009-DWQ, as amended by Orders 2010-0014-DWQ and 2012-0006-DWQ, (previous permit) may continue coverage under the previous permit until they have received an approved Notice of Termination from the Regional Water Board up to 3 years after the effective date of this General Permit.
-Three years after July 1, 2023, all existing Notices of Intent subject to the previous permit will be administratively terminated.is
+A discharger continuing regulatory coverage under the previous permit cannot increase a project’s disturbed acreage through the Change of Information process, on or after the effective date of this General Permit; the discharger must submit a Notice of Intent for coverage under this General Permit for the increase in disturbed acreage.